 Smaller companies are more likely to look to a vendor to supply a product.
 "I would see us working with one of our existing vendors to say, 'Are you forming an advisory panel or exploratory group of existing law firm clients that would want to roundtable about this and how do we see it as a benefit to the firm?'"
 Caraher said.
-He said that von Briesen & Roper would most likely work with its niche vendors in the document management space to see how they could incorporate blockchain technology into their products.
-Use of products employing blockchain technology would be a competitive advantage for his firm, Caraher said.
+He said that von Briesen & Roper would most likely work with its niche vendors in the document management space to see how they could incorporate distributed ledger technology into their products.
+Use of products employing distributed ledger technology would be a competitive advantage for his firm, Caraher said.

 For larger companies, once a use case has been identified, Rhodes said, the next step is to identify an architecture to address the use case.
 And as with all IT projects, IT will need to determine budget, deadline and whether the work can be taken on using internal resources or whether outside help is needed.
 He said most companies will choose to contract for outside help with blockchain.
 "It's going to be way too hard to get up to speed in a sensible way across multiple complex technologies that are three or four different potential competing variants," he said.

 Garzik, however, noted that whether doing a blockchain implementation internally or with outside help, it's important for companies to gain expertise in-house with blockchain technology because the technology is both new and complex.